full list |

 Have you ever heard the interpretation of genies where they grant you wishes, but always take the most literal interpretation of your wish

 in order to give you what you asked for but not what you wanted?
 John seems to like that idea as well, because Son of Man tells a story

 of a mob boss, Harry Cooper, who wanted his dead son, Ronnie, back from the dad.
 John gives him what he asked for, but not what he wanted.

-Though Dillon steps down for Son of Man, all of Garth Ennis and Steve Dillon's classic run on Hellblazer reflects the high quality of writing and art seen in their Preacher series.
+Though Dillon did not return for Son of Man, all of Garth Ennis and Steve Dillon's classic run on Hellblazer reflects the high quality of writing and art seen in their Preacher series.